MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 You must run the executable from the client computer on which you want to apply the app preferences and you must have local administrator permissions on that computer.
 When using customize mode, the app preferences defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.
 If you apply application preferences when Office apps are running, the preferences will be applied when Office is next restarted.

-## Create an App-V package for Office 365 ProPlus
+## Create an App-V package for Microsoft 365 Apps
 <a name="BKMK_createanappvpackage"> </a>

 In addition to downloading and deploying Microsoft 365 Apps, you can use the Office Deployment Tool to create App-V packages.
 To do so, update the configuration file and then run the ODT in packager mode.
 You must create App-V packages on a computer that has a clean install of the operating system.